Red lionfish: Distribution

 P. volitans is native to the Indo-Pacific region, including the western and central Pacific and off the coast of western Australia.
-However, the species has been accidentally introduced into the Western Atlantic, becoming an invasive species there and in the northern Gulf of Mexico as well.
+However, the species has been introduced into the Western Atlantic, becoming an invasive species there as well as in the northern Gulf of Mexico and the Caribbean.

 Life history and behavior

 Reproduction

 They are mainly a solitary species and courting is the only time they aggregate, generally one male with several females.
 Both P. volitans and P. miles are gonochoristic and only show sexual dimorphism during reproduction.
 Similar courtship behaviors are observed in all Pterois species, including circling, sidewinding, following, and leading.
 The lionfish are mostly nocturnal, leading to the behaviors typically around nightfall and continuing through the night.
 After courtship, the female releases two egg masses, fertilized by the male before floating to the surface.
-The embryos secrete an adhesive mucous allowing them to attach to nearby intertidal rocks and corals before hatching.
+The embryos secrete an adhesive mucus allowing them to attach to nearby intertidal rocks and corals before hatching.
 During one mating session, females can lay up to 30,000 eggs.
 However, it has been observed that females will lay more eggs in the warmer months.